Youssef-Bakr/UNCCD_Africa/UNCCD_Capacity-Building/Youtube/UNCCD_Capacity-Building.md

+# 'For PEOPLE, By PEOPLE'
-# The Capacity Building Marketplace (CBM) Team comprises a young, multi-cultural, dynamic and innovative roster, which believes that standing up for environmental action towards Sustainable Development follows the principle 'For PEOPLE, By PEOPLE'.
+## The Capacity Building Marketplace (CBM) Team comprises a young, multi-cultural, dynamic and innovative roster, which believes that standing up for environmental action towards Sustainable Development follows the principle
+# 'For PEOPLE, By PEOPLE'.

 ## https://www.youtube.com/@unccdcapacitybuildingmarke210/playlists